ElloAlbert/Dashboards---Power-BI-and-Tableau-/README.md

 Tableau Top Salesperson by Region

 Summary: A dashboard to show each regions', west, central and east, salesperson and how they're doing and the amount of profit that they bring in.
 The horizontal bar chart below shows each region's total product revenue and units sold.

-Tableau - World Health Trend

-Shows a historgram in the form of circles/bubbles of each country's population size, birth rate and life expectancy over time.

 Power BI - Superstore (USA)